Root of Title Abstracts (New Abstracts)

 When to Order: A Title Report is often ordered in the following situations:

-1. When the current owner wants to refinance an existing mortgage
+1. When the current owner wants to refinance an existing mortgage or take out a new mortgage

-3. Estate planning purposes (e.g. when it is unknown exactly what property is owned and a new legal description is required)
+2. Estate planning purposes (e.g. when it is unknown exactly what property is owned and a new legal description is required)

-4. When a property is to be sold at Tax Sale and a prospective buyer wants to know about any liens on the property
+3. When a property is to be sold at Tax Sale and a prospective buyer wants to know about any liens on the property

 ^ Back to Top

-Pre-closing Search Certificates
+Pre-closing Search Certificate

 When to Order: A Pre-closing Search Certificate is often ordered in the following situations: